mixcloud/django-experiments/README.rst

     #Auto-create experiment if doesn't exist
     EXPERIMENTS_AUTO_CREATE = True

-    #Auto-create gargoyle switch if switch doesn't exist when added to experiment
-    EXPERIMENTS_SWITCH_AUTO_CREATE = True

-    #Auto-delete gargoyle switch that the experiment is linked to on experiment deletion
-    EXPERIMENTS_SWITCH_AUTO_DELETE = True

-    #Naming scheme for gargoyle switch name if auto-creating
-    EXPERIMENTS_SWITCH_LABEL = "Experiment: %s"

     #Toggle whether the framework should verify user is human.
 Be careful.
     EXPERIMENTS_VERIFY_HUMAN = False